Getting Started in MX-5 Racing

 MA licencing

-Either licence will require a Circuit Racing Licence Lecture to be completed (can be online) and an Observed Licence Test (OLT) to be undertaken, along with a comprehensive medical examination.
+To obtain the licence a driver will have to complete a Circuit Racing Licence Lecture to be completed (can be online) and an Observed Licence Test (OLT) to be undertaken, along with a comprehensive medical examination.
 The OLT is not necessary if you have competed in five MA Multi-Car Sprint (supersprint) or Regularity events OR competed in two MA Tarmac Rally events within the last 24 months.

 AASA Licencing